aidar-khabibullin/aidar-khabibullin/README.md

 ## Selected Work

 ### Smart Contract & Document Platform · ShelterZoom
-`Frontend Tech Lead` · `Cybersecurity / Document Intelligence SaaS` · `51–200 employees`
+`Senior Software Engineer` · `Cybersecurity / Document Intelligence SaaS` · `51–200 employees`

+- Designed and built backend services in Python (FastAPI) for the e-signature workflow engine, handling document state transitions, signer sequencing, and signature verification.
-- Built an LLM-powered code review assistant (Anthropic API embedded in GitHub Actions CI) that automated TypeScript interface validation and linting across the full monorepo — compressed automated feedback from 2–4 hours of manual review to under 5 minutes per PR.
+- Architected and shipped an LLM-powered code review assistant (Anthropic API) embedded in GitHub Actions CI - compressed automated feedback from 2–4 hours to under 5 minutes per PR; brought TypeScript static analysis coverage across a Turborepo monorepo from 0% to 100%.
-- Optimized real-time collaboration performance on large enterprise documents via rendering virtualization and WebSocket state synchronization — achieved 5× throughput improvement and eliminated latency issues reported by enterprise clients.
+- Led real-time collaboration performance from baseline to 5× improvement on large enterprise documents through WebSocket state optimization and virtualized rendering - eliminated critical latency bottlenecks in customer-facing workflows.
+- Implemented asynchronous processing with RabbitMQ, decoupling document processing from the real-time API layer for reliability at scale.
+- Built and maintained CI/CD pipelines via GitHub Actions, automating test and deploy across frontend, editor backend, and signature services.
-- Architected migration to Turborepo monorepo, consolidating web and mobile under shared packages and unified TypeScript types — accelerated feature delivery by 1.5× and established a weekly release cadence.
+- Owned the frontend architecture strategy; drove the full migration from a monolithic codebase to a Turborepo monorepo, consolidating web and mobile into a unified workspace with shared packages, typed contracts, and centralized CI - enabling weekly releases and +1.5× feature development velocity.
-- Grew frontend team from 2 to 5 engineers: hired 3 developers, introduced code review standards and technical onboarding — reduced engineer onboarding time by 40%; one engineer promoted to senior within 12 months.
+- Grew the frontend team from 2 to 5 engineers; built engineering standards and code review practices that made the team fully self-sufficient and promoted 1 engineer to senior; reduced engineer onboarding time by 40%.
-- Architected an admin panel with role-based access and Stripe integration — reduced manual admin tasks by 30%.
-- Engineered a React Native app in 6 months with seamless subscription management — improved user retention by 20%.
-- Led cross-functional delivery of a native e-signature system and rich-text editor supporting complex document formats, coordinating product, design, and backend — removed enterprise dependency on external document tools.
+- Led cross-functional delivery with product, design, and backend to ship a native e-signature system and a rich-text editor with full support for complex document formats - replacing external tooling and closing a critical enterprise gap.
-- Refactored monolithic components into reusable feature-based modules — improved team development efficiency by 40%.
+- Refactored a monolithic codebase into a feature-based module architecture - improved team development velocity by 40% through reusable components and eliminated code duplication.
-- Implemented real-time state synchronization between web and mobile clients with consistent state reconciliation — eliminated cross-platform conflicts and delivered seamless cross-device experience.
+- Designed and implemented real-time cross-device state synchronization between web and mobile clients with conflict resolution - delivering consistent, seamless UX across all platforms.
+- Led performance optimization across Next.js and TypeScript projects; reduced page load times by 35% and brought Core Web Vitals within target range.
-- Engineered a Gmail/Outlook extension for in-context smart contract creation — increased content inflow by 25%.
+- Shipped Document GPS - a browser extension for Gmail and Outlook enabling in-context smart-contract creation for blockchain-tracked documents - increasing content inflow by 25%.
-- Implemented fallback rendering strategy and cross-browser compatibility — reduced display-related incidents by 30%.
+- Implemented systematic fallback rendering and cross-browser compatibility strategy, reducing UI incident reports by 30%.
-- Conducted performance audits across Next.js and TypeScript projects — reduced page load times by 35%.

 ### Banking Application · Sberbank
 `Senior Frontend Developer` · `Fintech` · `51–200 employees`